Gotloloka/-BICYCLE_DATAWAREHOUSE-/README.md

 ---
-## 📝🛢️Data mart
-The data mart demonstrate the relationship of the Gold layer for business ready report.

 ---
 ## 🚀📚Key learnings
 - Building and query a structured bicycle dataset from scratch to build a medallion architecture